 Arkansas medical marijuana laws

-The Arkansas Medical Marijuana Amendment, or Issue 6, was passed in 2016 by ballot and integrated into Arkansas’ constitution in 2017.
+Voters passed the Arkansas Medical Marijuana Amendment, or Issue 6, n 2016.
+Lawmakers integrated it into Arkansas’ constitution in 2017.
 The amendment created a comprehensive system for medical marijuana in the state and extended considerable legal protection to patients, physicians, and caregivers.

-Patients are able to purchase up to 2.5 ounces of cannabis every 14 days from state-approved dispensaries, but cannot cultivate marijuana themselves.
-Patients are also protected from prejudice in employment or tenancy situations.
+Under Arkansas medical marijuana laws, patients can purchase up to 2.5 ounces of cannabis every 14 days from state-approved dispensaries, but they cannot cultivate marijuana themselves.
+The law also protects patients from prejudice in employment or tenancy situations.

-After voters approved Issue 6, a number of acts were passed in rapid succession to clarify aspects of the amendment.
-Some of the most influential legislation includes the following acts:
+After voters approved Issue 6, lawmakers passed a number of acts n rapid succession to clarify aspects of the amendment:

 - Act 545: Enforces criminal background checks for caregivers and applicants for dispensary and cultivation licenses.